joseph-vincento/group_project/README.md

 Step 3: From the directory where the git repo was cloned to, run the command ./mvnw spring-boot:run.
 The app can then be accessed at the url: http://localhost:8093/

 NOTES ON CURRENT FUNCTIONALITY:
-Users are prompted to enter login credentials at the the login screen.
+Users are prompted to enter login credentials at the login screen.
 Basic checks are performed on the information the user enters, but there is no formal login process in place - all users are directed to the login page where they can begin a quiz.

 Scoring has not yet been implemented.
-As such, when selected an answer to a quiz question, the page will ismply refresh with a new question.
+As such, when selecting an answer to a quiz question, the page will simply refresh with a new question.